-Depreciation is so much a part of real estate and what I do on a regular basis, that I tend to forget that not everyone knows what depreciation is.
+Depreciation is so much a part of real estate and what I do on a regular basis, that I tend to forget that not everyone knows what it is.
 Depreciation is a tax mechanism that allows taxpayers to write off their investments in certain assets, including real estate, over a period of time that has been predetermined by the IRS.
-Some assets, such as land, are not depreciable.
+Some assets - like land, for example - are not depreciable.